With Microsoft Edge for Linux now stable we show you how to install it on Ubuntu, Linux Mint, and related Linux distributions.

 Second step: run this command to actually install Microsoft Edge:

-sudo apt update && sudo apt install microsoft-edge-beta
+sudo apt update && sudo apt install microsoft-edge-stable

 Once done, launch the browser from your favourite app launcher, or run